Saturday, 31 December 2011

 I’ve delivered talks to all sorts of groups and debated how to craft the perfect pastry, the tastiest biscuits and the most delectable cakes.
-The group of people who do the Chiswick Boot Camp all joined in my baking lesson and produced a fabulous Marmalade Spice Cake.
+Chiswick Boot Camp all joined in my baking lesson and produced a fabulous Marmalade Spice Cake.

 Diamond Wedding Anniversary cake

-So what will 2012 bring?
 The passion I have for the delights of home baking and desire to pass on the skills I learnt with Grandma is as strong as ever.
-Her recipes are a beautiful combination of simple ingredients from the pantry, classic cakes and puddings, biscuits, jams, chutneys and quirky ones to try.
+Her recipes are a beautiful combination of simple ingredients, classic cakes and puddings, biscuits, jams, chutneys and some quirky ones to try out.
 Her signature baking reminds us how quintessentially British it is that we put the kettle on for a cup of tea and a piece of cake to deal with all manner of life’s difficulties.
-I hope you like the new way of listing recipes on the blog so they are easy to access.
+I hope you like the way of listing recipes on the blog so they are easy to access.
 Have a very Happy New Year!